GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 For definitions of these variables see the previous section on finite-volume schemes.

-Leap-frog schemes are classically used for deep-ocean tsunami propagation, and are also popular for inundation modelling (although this has not been a focus for leap-frog schemes in SWALS).
+Leapfrog schemes are classically used for deep-ocean tsunami propagation, and are also popular for inundation modelling (although this has not been a focus for leapfrog schemes in SWALS).
 They have good energy conservation properties which makes them much better suited to long-distance deep ocean tsunami propagation, as compared with the finite-volume schemes discussed above.
-Some references that describe classical leap-frog schemes for the linear and nonlinear shallow water equations are:
+Some references that describe classical leapfrog schemes for the linear and nonlinear shallow water equations are:

 * *IOC Numerical method of tsunami simulation with the leap-frog scheme IUGG/IOC Time Project, IUGG/IOC Time Project, 1997*
 * *Liu, P. L. F.; Cho, Y.-S.; Briggs, M. J.; Kanoglu, U. & Synolakis, C. E. Runup of solitary waves on a circular Island Journal of Fluid Mechanics, Cambridge University Press, 1995, 302, 259–285*

-In general the leap-frog schemes in SWALS do not have good long-time stability when used in conjunction with nesting.
+In general the leapfrog schemes in SWALS do not have good long-time stability when used in conjunction with nesting.
 They work well as the coarsest grid in a multidomain, but if used in a refined grid (which receives halo data from a coarser domain) then they often develop instability during long-time integration.
 This is not always a problem, especially for short model runs.
 If it is a problem then consider using a finite-volume scheme such as `rk2` on problematic domains.

-The leap-frog solver variants provided by SWALS are:
+The leapfrog solver variants provided by SWALS are:

 * `"linear"`.
 This solves the linear shallow water equations (with Coriolis in spherical coordinates).
 The nonlinear shallow water equations are simplified by ignoring the nonlinear advection term $( \nabla \cdot (\mathbf{u}\otimes\mathbf{q}) )$, the nonlinear friction term $(g h \mathbf{S_f})$, and the nonlinear spherical coordinate metric term $(\mathbf{M_s})$.
 The pressure gradient term $( g h \nabla \eta )$ is linearized to $g h_0 \nabla \eta$ by replacing the depth $h$ with the time-invariant depth at mean-sea-level $h_0$.
 In this case the mean-sea level must be specified in the variable `md%domains(j)%msl_linear` (=0.0 by default) so that SWALS can compute $h_0$.
 Alternatively one can retain nonlinearity in the pressure gradient term by setting `md%domains(j)%linear_solver_is_truely_linear=.false.`.

 * `"leapfrog_linear_plus_nonlinear_friction"`.
 This is similar to `"linear"` above but also retains a nonlinear friction term (either Manning or Chezy as discussed below).
 The same parameters as discussed above should be specified to control nonlinearity in the pressure gradient term.
 This is useful as a cheap way to include friction in global scale tsunami models.

 * `"leapfrog_nonlinear"`.
-This solves the nonlinear shallow water equations with a leap-frog scheme, including wetting and drying.
+This solves the nonlinear shallow water equations with a leapfrog scheme, including wetting and drying.

-For all leap-frog solvers except `"linear"`, the friction model can be controlled by setting the variable `md%domains(j)%friction_type`.
+For all leapfrog solvers except `"linear"`, the friction model can be controlled by setting the variable `md%domains(j)%friction_type`.
 Values are:

 * `"manning"`.
 This is Manning friction, so the array `md%domains(j)%manning_squared(:,:)` is interpreted as the (Manning friction)**2